Insect Repellents: Safe and Effective Use

 According to the CDC, there are no additional precautions for pregnant or breastfeeding women; the standard safety tips and directions for use should be followed.
 As always, if you have questions or concerns, contact your healthcare provider.

 - Illinois Department of Public Health.
 Prevention and Control.
-DEET Insect Repellents. http://www.idph.state.il.us/envhealth/deetfacts.htm
+DEET Insect Repellents.
+Accessed February 20, 2019 at http://www.idph.state.il.us/envhealth/deetfacts.htm

 - Fradin MS, Day JF.
 Comparative efficacy of insect repellents against mosquito bites.
 N Engl J Med.
 2002; 347:13-8.

 - Insect Repellents.
 The Medical Letter.
 Vol 54 (1399).
 September 17, 2012.
 Accessed February 20, 2019.